Interview with author Carol Ann Bradley

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q5.
-What inspired you to write the book ‘Find Me’?
+What inspired you to write the book ‘From Trauma to Triumph and What Lies Between’?

 Q6.
-How long did it take you to write your book ‘Find Me’?
+How long did it take you to write your book ‘From Trauma to Triumph and What Lies Between’?

 Q7.
 On what platforms can readers buy your books?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Find Me’?
+Tell us about the process of coming up with the book cover and the title ‘From Trauma to Triumph and What Lies Between’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?